ckpdr/cookpad-hiring-data-primer/PREREQUISITES.md

 These are the prerequisites document for Cookpad's Data Engineering technical exercise.

 To work on the exercise, you will need:

 - Git
 - Docker
 - A development environment with either Ruby, Python, Java, or Bash available.

 ## Docker

-For the exercise, we have built a few images that will be used during the exercise.
-Please, follow the sections below to make sure you have access to the images and you are able to run them.
+For the exercise, we will use a docker container environment.
+Please follow the sections below to make sure you have access to the images and you are able to run them.

 ## Install Docker

 Please install one for your OS from [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/).

-### Pull docker images
+### Run the docker image

-For the exercise, we will be using mainly 1 image:

-`data-engineering-technical-exercise-postgre`: Provides a PostgreSQL server with a table, `pv_log`.

-To download the docker images:
+Please run following command to download and run the docker image.

 ```
-docker pull public.ecr.aws/z2e1v6f7/data-engineering-technical-exercise-postgre:latest
+$ docker run -p 5439:5432 public.ecr.aws/z2e1v6f7/data-engineering-technical-exercise-postgre:latest
 ```

-### Check docker image
+### Check the docker image

-Check PostgreSQL environment.
+The container has a PostgreSQL DB running on it
+Please check connectivity for the DB.

+Here is connection information:

+- host: `localhost`
+- port: 5439
+- database: `cookpad`
+- username: `cookpad`
+- password: `password`

 Tables can be found in the `cookpad` schema.